cgrates/cgrates/docs/tutorial.rst

 Running
 -------

-There are only three main command to used with CGRates:
+There are only three main command to used with CGRateS:

 balancer
 	The balancer will open a JSON RPC server and an HTTP server ready for taking external requests.
 It will also open and rater server on witch the raters will register themselves when they start.